opendxl/opendxl-domaintools-client-python/pydoc/_sources/basicreputationexample.rst.txt

 From the DomainTools
 `Reputation Documentation <https://www.domaintools.com/resources/api-documentation/reputation/>`_:

-    Provides a risk score for the domain.
-The Reputation API is only available via our Enterprise Solutions team, and is not included in a membership.
+    `"Provides a risk score for the domain.
+The Reputation API is only available via our Enterprise Solutions team, and is not included in a membership."`